jobrunr/website/content/en/guides/authentication/anonymous-authentication.md

 ## Limitations

 It's important to be aware of a limitation when using Anonymous Authentication with JobRunr Pro.
 The setup discussed in this guide requires that the JobRunr instance be restarted to update the authorization rules.
-This means that if you need to modify or fine-tune the access control rules dynamically, you will need to restart your JobRunr application.
+This means that if you need to modify or fine-tune the access control rules, you will need to restart your JobRunr application.

 While this limitation may not be a significant issue for many scenarios, it's essential to plan accordingly if your application requires frequent changes to authorization rules.
 Restarting the JobRunr instance may lead to brief downtime or disruption in background job processing.